calblueprint/dccentralkitchen/docs/admin/updating-docs.md

 1. First, open the document in HackMD.
 Make sure to use the split screen mode where you edit on the left panel and preview the results on the right.
 If this isn't automatically enabled, you can select it on the top left menu.
 2. Next, go to the three dots (•••) menu on the top right, and select **Versions and GitHub Sync**.
 3. Click **Pull**.
 This panel should compare the version in HackMD with the version in GitHub (published publicly) and highlight changes (if any).
 You should be able to select **Apply all changes** to update the HackMD version to the latest in GitHub.
-4. Now, the file should be up to date, and you can begin to make edits.
+4. Now, the file should be up to date and you can begin to make edits.

 ::: tip
 These steps (pulling from Github) are *essential* to make sure there are no conflicts between the HackMD version and the live version!
 Since HackMD does not automatically sync, make sure you Pull changes every time before editing, even if it's unlikely the file has been edited since you last used it.